SIMPATICOProject/IFE/README.md

 1. Implement the initComponent(parameters) function.
 To be completed...
 2. Implement the enableComponentFeatures() function.
 To be completed...
 3. Implement the disableComponentFeatures() function.
 To be completed...
+4. Implement the public functions.
+To be completed...
+5. Declare the public functions.
+To be completed...

 UI-template:
 ```JavaScript